 It’s important to be comfortable on your bike.
-The best way to test this is to spend time riding a bike of your choice.
-Ask your bike dealer if you could test out a buy you plan to purchase, and then compare it with another bike of your choice.
+To test this you need to spend time riding a bike of your choice.
+Ask your bike dealer if you could test out a bike you plan to purchase, and then compare it with another bike of your choice.
 After clocking in a few kilometres, you’ll get a feel of which bike fits you more.
 If you want to enhance your bike’s ergonomics, you can adjust your seat height, change the handle bars, and importantly, find your riding position.

-All in all, the bike is perfect for those who want to enjoy the speed and excitement of road bikes and the adventure and thrill of mountain bikes.
-Of course, this is mainly a road bike but it’s an amazingly capable one.
+All in all, the bike is good for those who want to enjoy the speed and excitement of road bikes and the adventure and thrill of mountain bikes.
+Of course, this is mainly a road bike but it’s a capable one.

 The Vilano FORZA 4.0’s frame made from 6061 aluminium which is light and can absorb the rocky bumps of rough terrain (even if the frame is superb at absorbing bumps, we suggest you don’t take this bike off road, it will not be comfortable).
 The bike is a 24-speed Shimano equipped STI Integrated Brake Lever Shifters, meaning the brakes and the shifters are operated by the same levers.
 It’s easy to use and shifting is like a knife through butter.
 The Shimano Claris calipers make great work with putting the bike to a halt.

 The only downside of this bike is that it is quite heavy.
-Weighing in at 30 lbs. it’s one of the heaviest bikes on our list.
-But nevertheless, it’s still an amazing road bike.
-And under 1000 bucks, it seems more than able to trade punches with more expensive aluminium bikes.
+Weighing at 30 lbs. it’s one of the heaviest bikes on our list.

 The frame of the Schiwinn Men’s Phocus 1400 is made from their own aluminium road frame that is designed for agility and handling.
 The fit of the bike has great ergonomics and riding position feels aerodynamic.
 The Shimano A050 shifters respond quickly and are easy to use.
 Going through the 14-speed drivetrain is no big deal.

-The brakes are smooth but they’re not the best.
-It’s enough to get you to stop but after hitting high speeds, you can feel the brakes fade quite a bit.
+The brakes are smooth but you can feel the brakes fade quite a bit.
 It seems that either the brake pads need to be changed or the alloy calipers need to be tuned.
 One more thing about the brakes is the lever, it definitely needs to be changed, but, if it doesn’t bother you then you could stick with the stock levers.

 The Diamondback century takes the form of an enduro design.
 A lot of people find it difficult to steer these kinds of bikes because of the geometry of the bike.
 While for others, simply think of it as a challenge and this is what makes it exciting.
 The moment you take off on this bike, you’ll notice that it is so comfortable.
 It’s actually unbelievable.
 Usually it takes time for someone to get used to a bike, but with the Diamondback Century it only takes seconds.

 The frame is made from 7005 aluminium alloy, which is very light.
 Tektro Mira Mechanical Disc brakes are a standard with the Century.
 The superb 18-speed drivetrain is a Shimano/FSA.
-And amazingly, this bike only weighs 20.5 lbs.
+This bike only weighs 20.5 lbs.
 It’s rare that a road bike is built for the sole purpose of ride quality and comfort.

 The Vilano Shadow is your typical road bike, there’s nothing extraordinary about the bike.
 What makes it so great is the quality of the Vilano Shadow in contrast to its price.
 It’s crazy!
 Ride characteristics are quite smooth.
 It’s also comfortable but it’s not the most comfortable bike out there.